 - We use Spotfire Server and Spotfire Web Player Server to convert data visualizations to multi-user web applications, to manage users and groups, to automate data updates and to provide security for users and data.

 - With Spotfire Application Data Services and Automation Services, we centralize the distribution of Spotfire applications and automates data updates.

-It is a PCA experience that the Analytical applications in many cases need to be able to use OLAP Cubes from SSAS (SQL Server Analytic Services) and Excel PowerPivot as data sources while preserving all Cube infrastructure, design, dimensions, measures and calculations.
-Spotfire currently does not support this functionality while Tableau is only advanced Data Visualization tool which can use SSAS Cubes and connect to PowerPivot.
+It is a PCApps experience that the analytical applications in many cases need to be able to use OLAP Cubes from SSAS (SQL Server Analytic Services) and Excel PowerPivot as data sources while preserving all Cube infrastructure, design, dimensions, measures and calculations.
+Spotfire currently does not support this functionality while Tableau is only advanced data visualization tool which can use SSAS Cubes and connect to PowerPivot.
 From this point of view Tableau is a better choice for serious analytical applications.